kwonjs/usda_sugar/README.md

 ### Visualizations from my merged dataset

-One visualization compares the **per capita availability** of **all corn sweeteners** per pound vs. the U.S. population for the years 1981-2013 (the span of years where data was available for ALL categories (production, imports, exports, per capita availability) for ALL corn sweeteners).
+I wanted to compare the **per capita availability** of **all corn sweeteners** per pound with the U.S. population for the years 1981-2013 (the span of years where data was available for ALL categories (production, imports, exports, per capita availability) for ALL corn sweeteners).

 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSjQYJanahYRgjMdP2bRpHYrrGwKR1pwsMcw9gPp77WAGtbg0Y0WN1f8t-ZUQUU0cSa7md7EkkEwfqA/pubchart?oid=841126474&amp;format=interactive"></iframe>

+I then wanted to focus on our main culprit in the eyes of health professionals and concerned moms: HCFS.

+<iframe width="668" height="413" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSjQYJanahYRgjMdP2bRpHYrrGwKR1pwsMcw9gPp77WAGtbg0Y0WN1f8t-ZUQUU0cSa7md7EkkEwfqA/pubchart?oid=687936202&amp;format=interactive"></iframe>

+Total production of HCFS seems to start dropping after 1999 (again, I wonder if there was key legislation passed specifically about corn sweeteners), with noticeable drops in 2009/2010 and 2013.
+However, because of the large rise starting from the 80s, the production of HCFS still seems relatively high.